Using Generative AI with the Remove Tool in Photoshop

 Step 5: Choose whether or not to use generative AI

-What’s new with the Remove Tool here in the Photoshop beta is the Mode option which is where you choose whether or not to use generative AI.
+What’s new with the Remove Tool in Photoshop 2025 is the Mode option which is where you choose whether or not to use generative AI.

 There are three choices: